 Getting a specific Mac or iPad from the refurbished store may mean waiting for several days to several weeks and frequently checking for new stock of the desired model.
 When planning to buy from the refurbished store, it's best to assume there will be a wait involved, especially if you're looking for exact custom options and upgrades.

 There are some useful sites that can help you keep an eye on stock in Apple's refurbished store, sending an alert whenever a desired model is added.
 Refurb.me displays each product Apple has in stock, lists the date a specific model was last available, and lets users set up an alert to be notified when a particular model is back in the store.
-Refurb.me includes availability statistics and pricing history, both useful tools when choosing a refurbished product to purchase.
+Refurb.me includes availability statistics and pricing history, which are both useful tools when choosing a refurbished product to purchase.
+As of 2020, the site also offers a comparison tool for comparing new and refurbished Apple product market prices.

 Refurb Tracker lets you select specific product categories to watch, with notifications available through email or an RSS feed.
 Refurb Tracker and Refurb.me both support tracking refurbished products in all of the countries where Apple has a refurbished online store.